 Volunteering was more than just a means to become culturally immersed; it was also a way to meet fellow people working and traveling in Vietnam.
 Those who are volunteers in Vietnam are generally of an equal mindset and the feeling of camaraderie can be intense.

 Volunteers worked together, ate together, and slept together (in more ways than one sometimes).
-Bonds were bound to form and many would go on to travel in Vietnam further together, solidifying their relationships even further.
+Bonds were bound to form and many would go on to travel to other regions of Vietnam together, solidifying their relationships even further.

 I was extremely lucky to have been with a single group for most of my volunteer experience in Vietnam.
 (I’ve heard of programs where volunteers come and go on a daily basis, which is disheartening.)
 Over the course of several weeks, I had the pleasure of getting to know a young group of Frenchmen, a quirky Quebecian girl, a passionate Polish man, two women from Madrid, and a Basque who cackled when he laughed (thus I called him El Cabra or “The Goat.”)